What foods stain teeth?

 What drinks and foods stain teeth?

+Detecting which foods are the most damaging to the whiteness of your teeth is very simple.
+You only have to pay attention to those foods and beverages with strong colors, which usually stain and leave traces of natural colorants.
 But these are not the only ones.
-Foods and drinks rich in sugars, acids and other substances harmful to tooth enamel can also colour teeth without us realising it.
+Foods and beverages rich in sugars, acids and other substances harmful to tooth enamel can also color teeth without our noticing.
 These include the following:

 Acidic foods

-These foods include citrus fruits such as pineapple, kiwi and red fruits.
-This does not mean that you have to eliminate them completely from your diet, but rather take them in a balanced way, compensating their consumption with other less acidic fruits such as apples, peaches or watermelon.
+Foods that have a strong acidic taste are very appealing to many people, but not very beneficial for the teeth.
+Frequent intake of acidic foods contributes to the demineralization of tooth enamel, which weakens over time and can become discolored.
+Among these foods we find citrus fruits, fruits such as pineapple, kiwi or red fruits.
+This does not mean that you have to eliminate them completely from your diet, but to take them in a balanced way, compensating their consumption with other less acidic fruits such as apples, peaches or watermelon.

 Brightly coloured fruits and vegetables

-These include cherries, blackberries, blueberries, raspberries and, of course, beetroot.
-These are products of vegetable origin that provide antioxidants that are very beneficial for the organism.
-These can be eaten without any problem, but when you finish, it is advisable to remove the remains thoroughly by brushing your teeth.
+There are other fruits and a wide variety of vegetables that have a large amount of natural dyes that can easily stain teeth.
+Among them we find cherries, blackberries, blueberries, raspberries, and of course beets.
+They are products of vegetable origin that provide antioxidants very beneficial for the organism.
+These can be taken without any problem, but at the end it is advisable to remove the remains conscientiously through toothbrushing.

 Carbonated beverages